markosole/reflective-bookmarks/README.md

 # Bookmar Manager + NodeJS + VUE

-This is simple dahsboard alike Bookmark Manager created with productivity in mind.
+This is simple Bookmark Dashboard Manager, one of many out there but has something that others do not offer.
-Built as an idea to replace Browser default page and allow you to add and organize Bookmarks i categories.
+Built as an idea to replace your Browser default page and allow you to convert it into large Bookmark dashboard.

-It is base on NodeJS express server acting as endpoint, MongoDB for a database and VUE3 app as a frontend.
+It is based on NodeJS express server, MongoDB and VUE3 app as a frontend.

 ## Features

+- ✅ Self Hosted & Open Source
 - ✅ Runs as a Docker and as standalone NodeJS + MongoDB + VUE3 app
 - ✅ Multiuser interface (profiles similar to Netflix) with simple switching
+- ✅ Available on the local network and Online
-- ✅ Bookmark Categories & ordering
+- ✅ Categories with ordering
 - ✅ Bookmarks ordering with drag & drop
 - ✅ Bookmarks export as JSON
 - ❎ Bookmark import (ToDo)

 # Configuration
-To run in production and on your public domain, make sure that FQDN in configured in `.env`.
+To run in production and on your public domain, set your FQDN.

 ## API server
 Navigate to `./server` root directory and edit `.env`.
 Replace `http://localhost` with your domain.
 If you are running Server and Client as stand alone applications, change host on `MONGO_HOST` or leave as default for Docker environment.